SrVladyslav/Generative_Adversarial_Networks/README.md

   - Criterion: Binary Cross Entropy
   - 30 Epochs

-2- GAN-CELEBA: The trained Generator to use it on CELEBA dataset, personalized to launch from GAN_GUI.py, DCGAN explained on < https://pytorch.org/tutorials/beginner/dcgan_faces_tutorial.html >
+2- GAN-CELEBA: Trained Generator to use it on CELEBA dataset, personalized to launch from GAN_GUI.py, DCGAN explained on < https://pytorch.org/tutorials/beginner/dcgan_faces_tutorial.html >